oowl logo

 oowl update

 Updates framework files to the latest package version.
-Files you haven't modified update silently.
-Modified files show a unified diff.
-Keep yours or accept the update, per file.
+Modified files show a unified diff — keep yours or accept the update.
+Old files no longer shipped are removed.
+Reapplies active profile and saved Optional skills.

 Uninstall